 generator can help solve odor problems or decontamination issues in homes, rooms, vehicles, businesses and more.

 Ozone Generator Topics

 How BoiE Ozone Generators are

-BoiE is an American company that builds high-power ozone generators using the latest ozone technologies and
+is an EPA-registered, American company that builds rugged, high-power ozone generators using the latest ozone technologies

 high output ozone generators remove strong odors and sterilize bacteria, viruses and mold spores in minutes.
 Our